mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 The authenticator module to use.
 Each protocol module defines a default authentication module, which is used if the setting is left undefined.
-*MariaDBClient*-protocol supports multiple authenticators and they can be used simultaneously by giving a comma-separated list e.g.
+MariaDB and PostgreSQL protocols support multiple authenticators and they can be used simultaneously by giving a comma-separated list e.g.
 `authenticator=PAMAuth,mariadbauth,gssapiauth`

 ### `authenticator_options`

-This defines additional options for authentication.
-As of MaxScale 2.5.0, only *MariaDBClient* and its authenticators support additional options.
-The value of this parameter should be a comma-separated list of key-value pairs.
-See authenticator specific documentation for more details.
+Defines additional options for authentication.
+The value should be a comma-separated list of key-value pairs.
+See protocol and authenticator specific documentation for more details.

 ### `sql_mode`